Taming-the-BEAST/FBD-tutorial/README.md

 Both BEAST2 and BEAUti2 are Java programs, which means that the exact same code runs, and the interface will be the same, on all computing platforms.
 The screenshots used in this tutorial are taken on a Mac OS X computer; however, both programs will have the same layout and functionality on both Windows and Linux.
 BEAUti2 is provided as a part of the BEAST2 package so you do not need to install it separately.

-### Any programmer-friendly text editor

-We will need to edit the XML files produced by BEAUti, for which we'll need a text editor.
-It's best to use one designed for programmers as these include nice features such as syntax highlighting, which makes the code more reader-friendly.
-[Sublime Text](https://www.sublimetext.com) is a good option which is available for MacOS, Windows and Linux.

 ### TreeAnnotator

 TreeAnnotator is used to summarize the posterior sample of trees to produce a maximum clade credibility tree and summarize the posterior estimates of other parameters that can be easily visualized on the tree (e.g. node height).
 This program is also useful for comparing a specific tree topology and branching times to the set of trees sampled in the MCMC analysis.